ygorcosta/wedeploy.com/ui/src/pages/tutorials/nodejs/download-sample.md

 #### Download Sample

-First, you'll download a folder that contains the necessary files and directories for deploying a site.
+First, you'll download a folder that contains the necessary files and directories for a Node.js project.
 There are basically two ways you can do this.

 ###### A) Download a ZIP